This blog post is in response to this article: https://scribalwell.wordpress.com/2019/05/14/examining-the-roots-of-the-inner-healing-movement/

 To say or imply that you, as a survivor, should just forget about the past, and that remembering has nothing to do with healing, is not only ignorant, but abusive.
 It is, in fact, echoing the voice of the abusers themselves, who have very good reasons why they want their victims to remain dissociated from the abuse (to not remember the abuse).

-This makes for a very dangerous and unhealthy situation for the you, while letting the abusers off scot-free.
+This makes for a very dangerous and unhealthy situation for you, the survivor, while letting the abusers off scot-free.

 Please consider the following examples: